Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate: The superconducting dome

 As explained above, our estimate of $\lambda_\mathrm{BCS}$ is a lower bound.
-A more accurate computation should take into account that around optimum carrier density three bands are filled; our estimate takes into account only one band.
-Also the contributions of $g_{n,B}$ and $g_{n,C}$ matrix elements to the $A_{1g}$ pairing channel have been neglected.
+A more accurate computation should take into account that around optimum carrier density, three bands are filled; our estimate takes into account only one band.
+Also, the contributions of $g_{n,B}$ and $g_{n,C}$ matrix elements to the $A_{1g}$ pairing channel have been neglected.
 Both of these aspects are expected to increase $T_c$ and hence improve the agreement with the experiment.
 While one can incorporate the above corrections in the computations, in practice, due to the exponential dependence of $T_c$ with $\lambda_\mathrm{BCS}$ and the approximate treatment of the Coulomb interaction~\cite{marsiglio2022impact} (neglected in this work), a high level of accuracy in $T_c$ should not to be expected.
 Therefore, for the time being, we consider the present results robust enough to claim that the magnitude of $T_c$ can be explained within the present mechanism.
+As mentioned earlier, the coupling of electrons to pairs of TO modes, that is, the quadratic coupling to the FE mode, is also a promising source of pairing in doped paraelectrics, and certainly in doped STO~\cite{Ngai,van2019possible,kiseliov2021theory,volkov2021superconductivity,zyuzin2022anisotropic}.
+Also, for this mechanism, a dome-like feature of $T_c$ vs. doping and an optimum density in good agreement with experiment has been found without free parameters~\cite{volkov2021superconductivity}.
+Therefore, more experimental and theoretical work is needed to decide which of the two mechanisms is more appropriate to describe the superconducting dome.

+We remark that the dome arising in Ref.~\cite{volkov2021superconductivity} is due to the hardening of the phonons with electronic carrier density, with the quadratic coupling constant in the interaction vertex left as a constant.
+In the work presented here, on the other hand, the momentum dependence (odd-parity) of the linear coupling constant already gives rise to a dome (see full lines in Fig.~\ref{fig:tc}), and the hardening of the soft phonon modifies its shape (dashed lines in Fig.~\ref{fig:tc}).

+Charge transport in the normal state of doped STO presents a pronounced $T^2$ regime in the resistivity present even at very low $n_e$ where umklapp scattering is forbidden.
+This behavior has been explained invoking the combination of scattering by a LO mode and two-TO modes~\cite{kumar2021} as well as a LO mode and a single-TO mode over a range of temperatures~\cite{yu2021theory}.
+This suggests both linear and quadratic coupling mechanisms are consistent with the observed $T^2$ resistivity.
+Whether the momentum structure of the linear coupling found in this work can discriminate between the two scenarios for charge transport is left for a future study.